Dog Bite Lawyers in Fayette, MO

 Fayette, MO Personal Injury Lawyers

 Dog Bite Lawyers in Fayette, MO.
 Dogs can add a great deal of fun, love and companionship to our lives.
 But when Fayette, MO dog owners don't keep their dogs in check, it can cause injuries and other damages to innocent people.
-It's important to get experienced legal representation as soon as possible after a dog attack.
-As personal injury lawyers, Halvorsen Klote has helped clients in Fayette, MO and on both sides of the river hold negligent dog owners responsible to get the compensation they are owed.
-If you have a claim, don't hesitate to call us at 866-382-4167 or contact our Fayette, MO dog bite lawyers online.
-Halvorsen Klote represents clients in the Greater St. Louis area and Southern Illinois.
+It's crucial to get experienced legal counsel as soon as possible after an accident.
+As personal injury lawyers, Halvorsen Klote has helped clients in Fayette, MO and on both sides of the river hold negligent pet owners liable to get the compensation they are owed.
+If you have a claim, don't wait another second to call us at 866-382-4167 or contact our Fayette, MO dog bite lawyers online.
+Halvorsen Klote fights for the rights of the injured in the Greater St. Louis area and Southern Illinois.

-Based on research from the American Veterinary Medical Association, there are more than four and a half million dog bites annually nationwide.
-Dog bites can carry expensive medical expenses, as medical assistance can cost tens of thousands of dollars when you consider procedures, prescriptions and other factors.
-Each day, nearly 1,000 people go to an emergency room for significant dog bites, and the average medical costs for a dog bite is $20,000.
+According to the American Veterinary Medical Association, there are over 4.5 million serious dog bites every year nationwide.
+Dog bites are associated with expensive medical expenses, as medical care can quickly add up to tens of thousands of dollars.
+Every day, nearly 1,000 people go to an emergency room for significant dog bites, and the average medical costs for a dog bite is $20,000.

-Do I Have a Dog Bite Case in Fayette, MO?
+How to Know if You Have a Dog Bite Claim in Fayette, MO

-If a dog attacked you for no reason, you may be wondering whether or not you have a valid claim.
-The answer depends on a few key factors:
+If a dog attacked you for no reason, you may be wondering if you have a case for legal action.
+The answer depends on your unique situation:

-- The specifics of the incident — If you were bitten while lawfully on public or private property, you may have a case.
-But, if you were trespassing or threatened the dog or their owner, you may not have a case.
+• Circumstances surrounding the bite — If you were bitten while you were on public property or on private property you had access to, you may have a case.
+However, if you were trespassing or threatened the dog or their owner, you may not have a case.

-- Insurance coverages available — Most dog bites are covered under a homeowner's insurance or renter's insurance policy.
-If not, you may need some "creative lawyering" to help find the coverage you need.
+• Insurance coverages available — Most dog bites are covered under a homeowner's insurance or renter's insurance policy.
+If not, you may need your attorney to do some "creative lawyering" to help find the coverage that covers your damages.

-- Dog bite laws — The validity of your claim is, to some extent, based on local ordinances and state statutes.
-Generally, in Missouri and Illinois, you have a dog bite claim any time you were bitten by another person's dog if:
+• Dog bite laws — Whether or not you're able to make a valid claim for a dog bite also depends on local and state law.
+Typically, in Missouri and Illinois, you can seek compensation for a dog bite any time you were bitten by someone else's dog if:

-If you don't know if you have a viable case for legal action, you should request a consultation with a qualified Fayette, MO dog bite lawyer.
-They can evaluate the specifics of your case and advise you on your best options for compensation.
+If you are unsure whether or not you have a viable case for legal action, you should speak to a qualified Fayette, MO dog bite lawyer.
+They can analyze the circumstances surrounding your dog attack and advise you on what the best path forward is.

 What to Do After a Dog Bite in Fayette, MO?

-- Obtain evidence — As soon as you can afterwards, take pictures of the surrounding scene and any injuries.
-Ask for the name and information of the dog's owners and any people who saw the attack, but do not start an argument with the owner.
+• Acquire evidence — As soon as you can afterwards, take photos of the surrounding scene and any injuries.
+Ask for the name and information of the dog's owners and any witnesses you can, without getting into a confrontation with the owner.

-- Report the incident — Depending on where you were when you were attacked, you may need to report the dog bite to the local animal control agency or police department.
-This can help to ensure that the dog is quarantined and observed for signs of rabies or other diseases, and that there is documentation of the attack to show the insurance company.
+• Report the attack — Depending on where you were bitten, you may need to file a report with your local municipality.
+This can help to ensure that the dog is observed to see if they're a danger to others, and that there is documentation of the incident to show the insurance company.

-- Be cautious with insurance companies — If the dog's owner has insurance, their insurance company may reach out to you to offer a settlement.
-Be wary of accepting a settlement before you speak to an attorney, as the first offer is likely to be less than the true value of your claim.
+• Be cautious with insurance companies — If the dog's owner has insurance, their insurance company may reach out to you to offer a settlement.
+Never agree to a settlement before you speak to an attorney, as the first offer is likely to be less than the true value of your claim.

-- Schedule a consultation with a personal injury lawyer — A lawyer who specializes in injury claims can help you determine the best way to move forward.
-They can look into the details of your case and help you to determine the true value of your dog bite injury in Fayette, MO.
+• Call a personal injury lawyer — An attorney with experience in injury claims can help you determine the best way to move forward.
+They can evaluate the circumstances of the incident and help you to determine the true value of your dog bite injury in Fayette, MO.

-What Can a Dog Bite Lawyer in Fayette, MO Do for Me?
+How a Dog Bite Lawyer in Fayette, MO Can Help

-A dog bite lawyer in Fayette, MO can handle all the legal aspects of your case while you focus on healing.
+A dog bite lawyer in Fayette, MO offers expertise and peace of mind.
 Here are some of the things they can do for you:

-- Help you understand your rights — A dog bite lawyer can help you understand the injury claim process and what you're entitled to.
-They can explain the laws that govern dog bites in Fayette, MO, and they can help you navigate the injury claims process from filing a claim with the appropriate insurance to going to court if you have to.
-Throughout your case, your Fayette, MO dog bite lawyer will be available to answer any questions you have about personal injury claims.
+• Help you understand your rights — A dog bite lawyer can help you understand your legal rights.
+They can explain the laws that govern dog bites in Fayette, MO, and they can help you navigate the injury claims process from filing an initial insurance claim to going to trial if you have to.
+Throughout your case, your Fayette, MO dog bite lawyer will be by the phone to answer any questions you have about personal injury claims.

-- Obtain evidence — A dog bite lawyer can obtain evidence that backs up your side of the story.
-This may include medical records, witness statements and any surveillance footage or other evidence.
+• Gather evidence — A dog bite lawyer can acquire evidence that corroborates your side of the story.
+This may include medical records, witness statements and photographs of your injuries.

-- Negotiate with insurance companies — A dog bite lawyer can negotiate with the dog owner's insurance company to get you the compensation you're entitled to.
-Insurance companies want to devalue claims, but a dog bite lawyer can stand up for you and ensure the compensation covers all of your damages.
+• Negotiate with insurance companies — A dog bite lawyer can handle your claim with the dog owner's insurance company for you.
+Insurance companies want to minimize claims, but a dog bite lawyer can advocate for your rights and ensure you get a fair settlement.

 Understanding Dog Bite Laws

-Dog bite laws, and laws regarding personal injury in general, are designed to keep the public safe and to hold people accountable for the damages they cause.
-Each state implements their own laws regarding dog bites, and the laws in Missouri and Illinois are similar.
+Any law regarding personal injury is designed to keep innocent people from harm and to hold negligent actors liable for the damages they cause.
+Each state makes their own dog bite laws, and the laws in Missouri and Illinois have most of the most important aspects in common.

-Instead, both Missouri and Illinois follow "strict liability", in which a dog owner is liable for a dog bite even if the owner did nothing wrong.
+Instead, both states adhere to "strict liability", in which a dog owner is liable for a dog bite even if the owner did nothing wrong.
 Unlike other forms of liability, such as negligence, strict liability does not require the victim to prove that the dog owner did anything wrong.
 Instead, the mere fact that the dog caused harm is enough to establish liability.

 The dog bite laws in each state can be found in Missouri Revised Statute §273.036 and 510 ILCS 5/1.